Why do we need this research?

 We want to find a way of identifying women who are at high risk of gestational diabetes earlier in their pregnancies, so that they can get the treatment and support they need.

 Using data from the UPBEAT trial of more than 1,500 women, researchers funded by Tommy’s have developed a simple tool that can be used to identify those obese pregnant women who are most likely to benefit from early interventions (such as diet or tablets) to reduce their chances of developing gestational diabetes.
 The tool consists of taking clinical information and body measurements – such as age and waist circumference – at a single antenatal appointment, as well as a blood test.

 The team are now testing how well the tool works among a multi-ethnic group of obese pregnant women in London.
 So far, 123 women have agreed to take part in the study.

 What difference will this project make?

-This study will show whether the tool our researchers have developed can assess a woman’s risk of gestational diabetes earlier than currently possible.
-This could mean that women at high risk can get treatment to manage their diabetes earlier, to reduce the risk of complications for them and their baby.
-It’ll also mean that women who are found to be at lower risk of diabetes don’t get treatment they don’t need.
+This study will show whether the new tool can predict early in pregnancy which obese pregnant women are most likely to develop gestational diabetes.
+This could mean that women at high risk can get treatment to manage their diabetes earlier, thus reducing the risk of complications for them and their babies.
+It will also mean that women who are found to be at lower risk of diabetes don’t receive unnecessary treatment.